- Download and Install the ShockWiz app: iOS or Android

 - Once pressurized, note the pressure reading on your pump for repeatabilty later; your pump will likely show a slightly different pressure reading than the ShockWiz app.
 All pumps will have some variance in accuracy.

-- Only use ShockWiz in the fully Open mode of your fork or shock.
-Changing the lockout or compression will affect ShockWiz readings, which were calibrated in Open mode.
+- Only use ShockWiz in the Full OPEN mode of your fork or shock.
+Changing the lockout or compression lever will affect ShockWiz readings, which were calibrated in Open mode.

 - Learn how to use the Profiles feature of the ShockWiz app.
 It will be helpful in recalling your tuning information later.
 You can learn about this feature in our Setup videos